E-Sainx/NHIFdev/README.md

-# Blockchain Health Insurance
+# Blockchain  Social Health Authority

 This project demonstrates a blockchain-based health insurance system using Hardhat, Solidity, React, and MetaMask.
 It aims to provide a decentralized solution for managing health insurance, including member registration, provider registration, claim submission, and claim approval.

 ## Project Overview

-The Blockchain Health Insurance system includes the following components:
+The Blockchain Social Health Authority system includes the following components:
 - **Smart Contracts**: Written in Solidity and deployed using Hardhat.
 - **Frontend**: Built with React, styled using Tailwind CSS, and integrated with MetaMask for blockchain interactions.
 - **MetaMask Integration**: Enables users to connect their MetaMask wallet for authentication and transactions on the blockchain.

 ## Features

-- **Member Registration**: Allows users to register as NHIF members.
+- **Member Registration**: Allows users to register as SHA members.
 - **Provider Registration**: Allows healthcare providers to register with the system.
-- **Member Login**: Enables NHIF members to log in.
+- **Member Login**: Enables SHA members to log in.
 - **Provider Login**: Enables healthcare providers to log in.
 - **Claim Submission**: Allows members to submit health insurance claims.
 - **Claim Approval**: Enables providers to approve submitted claims.